timhodson/s3FileSync/README.md

 * **`<bucket-name>`** -- The bucket to upload to.
 * **`<prefix>`** -- The 'folder' in the bucket to put the files in. (not strictly a folder but will be prepended to the file's key when uploaded and will act as if it were a folder. in most situations)

 You may need to update Gruntfile.js with your specific region and desired concurrency.
+I may make that configurable in a future iteration.